LucaIgnatescu/FlatEarthProject/README.md

 # Flat Earth Challenge

-This is the repository for the frontend part of the Flat Earth Challenge.
-As the app is still in the final stages of development, the full project is not yet deployed.
+The app is currently in the final stages of deployment.

-However, a frontend only version of the app is available on [Github Pages](https://lucaignatescu.github.io/FlatEarthProject).

-The repository for the backend can be found [here](https://github.com/LucaIgnatescu/FlatEarthBackend).
+A demo of the app can be found at [flatearthtest.com].

+## Hosting

+The frontend is hosted on S3 and served with CloudFront.

+The backend is hosted with ECS in Fargate mode, behind an Application Load Balancer.
+It is currently setup for a 2AZ deployment in us-east-2, with private subnets for the containers and public ones for the containers.

+The database is an RDS Postgres cluster.